 - Things are getting noisy as new frogs join the chorus.
 Green Frogs add their banjo twang.
 Bullfrogs play bass.
 Gray Treefrogs trill.
 And Mink Frogs go ‘took-took-took’, like rapid, hollow tapping.

 - Spring Field Crickets offer up the first insect music.

 - American Emeralds, Hudsonian Whitefaces, Four-Spotted Skimmers, Boreal Bluets and Eastern Forktails (female) are common May dragonflies and damselflies zooming around wetland habitats.

 - We continue to wait for the next generation of Monarchs.
-The butterflies have taken a two-pronged attack, moving up the eastern seaboard as far as Boston and also approaching the southern shores of Lake Erie.
-One more push of warm air could bring them into southern Ontario, so be prepared!
-And an outlier’s been reported from Oxbow, Saskatchewan — what was it thinking?
+The butterflies have taken a two-pronged attack, moving up the eastern seaboard as far as the NY/Connecticut border and approaching the southern shores of Lake Erie.
+A few pushes of warm air could bring them into southern Ontario, so be prepared!

 - Female Moose are giving birth to one or two calves.
 An island is often the nursery of choice.
 Unless they are preyed on, the newborn calves will stay with their mother until the following spring when she will banish them before giving birth again.

 - The colourful Iowa Darter, a non-game species belonging to the perch family, is spawning.
 The males are so vividly coloured that you may mistake it as a tropical aquarium escapee.
 Most minnow species, including the popular bait minnow the Creek Chub, are also spawning this month.

 - Spring colours don’t get as much press as the fall showing, but leafing out Tamaracks offer light greens, the newly flowering Sugar Maple appears yellow, and the white blossoms of Pin and Choke Cherries provide subtle spring colours to appreciate and paint.